Pamela Ellen Davis: Thought Leadership

 As an expert on insurance and nonprofit sector issues, Davis frequently contributes to conferences and publications such as the Social Capital Markets Conference, Insurance Journal, the Nonprofit Times, the Nonprofit Quarterly, the Bill & Melinda Gates Foundation's Markets for Good, Demotech, and Blue Avocado.

 In 2014, Davis collaborated with CalNonProfits and CompassPoint to hold the first StrongerTogether Nonprofit Conference.
 The following year's 2015 StrongerTogether conference in Los Angeles sold-out and featured 20 guest speakers discussing topics such as advocacy, employment, insurance, leadership, management, risk management and strategy.

 Honors and awards

-The Emmy-nominated documentary series Visionaries profiled Pamela Davis and the Nonprofits Insurance Alliance twice, showing the growth of the organization from 1,500 member-insureds in 1997 to NIA's current status as "one of the most successful national nonprofit organizations in America."
+The Emmy-nominated documentary series Visionaries profiled Pamela Davis and Nonprofits Insurance Alliance twice, showing the growth of the organization from 1,500 member-insureds in 1997 to NIA's current status as "one of the most successful national nonprofit organizations in America."